-Bifold has seen a transformation from a 19th century mining lamp maker into a leading manufacturer of instrument valves and accessories, piping valves and pumps for the oil, gas and wider industrial markets, thanks to the company's commitment to advancing science and engineering.
-Bifold is particularly experienced in subsea and wellhead control systems and has also developed market leading technology in areas such as solenoid valves with ultra-low power requirements.
+An inter-generational commitment to advancing science and engineering has seen Bifold transform from a 19th century mining lamp maker into a leading manufacturer of instrument valves and accessories, piping valves and pumps for the oil, gas and wider industrial markets.
+It has particular expertise in subsea and wellhead control systems and has also developed market leading technology in areas such as solenoid valves with ultra-low power requirements.